- Years in Magic

 What advice would you give to new performers just starting today?

 Advice?
-First: Buy a body-length mirror.
+First: GO SLOW, both with rehearsing and practicing.
+Your audience members can't comprehend something if they aren't allowed enough time to let it sink in.
+Second: Buy a body-length mirror.
 The knowledge of how your tricks look like from your AUDIENCE's viewpoint (at any height) is invaluable.
-Second: Enroll in some kind of theatre class.
+Third: Enroll in some kind of theatre class.
 It will help teach you not only how to behave correctly in front of your spectators, but how to save yourself when something goes wrong.
 Finally: Practice, practice, practice.
 No matter how good you think you are, there will ALWAYS be something new to learn.

 Which artists have inspired you the most in your work thus far?